JM89/test-distributed-tracing/README.md

 There are a few step to refresh the function once modified described below:

-Go to the Lambda folder then run:
+Go to the MyLambda folder then run:
 ```
 sh deploy_function.sh
 ```